State Quarto 2026: Where the Platform Stands Today

 This scales beautifully.
 You configure your project once, and every document respects those defaults.
 No more repeating setup chunks in every .Rmd file.

 Quarto was built from the ground up to be language-agnostic.
-You can mix R, Python, and Julia code in the same document:
+You can mix R, Python, and Julia code in the same document.
+A Python chunk creates a data frame:

 import pandas as pd